-Today is going to be a longer sailing day at 314NM from Cuba to Haiti, so settled in for the long haul along the Cuban coast and into the Windward Passage.
+Today is going to be a longer sailing day at 314NM from Cuba to Haiti, so settling in for the long haul along the Cuban coast and into the Windward Passage.

-The Windward Passage is a Strait between Cuba and Haiti.
-We decided to sail this route to hopefully miss head winds.
+The Windward Passage is a Strait between Cuba and Haiti, and decided to sail this route to hopefully miss head winds.

 Many cruising boats sail out to the Bahamas from Cuba, then down to the Dominican Republic, bypassing Haiti.
-This route is an assured beat and we are not keen on doing that run, especially as we don’t know Reality (boat) intimately, yet.
+This route is an assured beat that we’re not keen to experience, especially as we don’t know Reality (boat) intimately, yet.

 Puerto De Vita (Cuba): 21°04.730’N 75°57.112’W